richmahn/en_tn/jas/front/intro.md

 #### What are the major issues in the text of the Book of James? ####

-The following is the most significant textual issue in the Book of James:

 * "Do you want to know, foolish man, that faith without works is useless?"
 (2:20).
 The ULB, UDB, and modern versions read this way.
 Some older versions read, "Do you want to know, foolish man, that faith without works is dead?"
+If a translation of the Bible exists in the general region, translators should consider using the reading found in those versions.
+If not, translators are advised to follow the modern reading.

 (See: [[rc://en/ta/man/translate/translate-textvariants]])